This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Brush scones with heavy cream.
+• Preheat the oven to 325°F. Brush scones with heavy cream.

-• Bake in preheated oven for 18-20 minutes (for 3 1/2-inch scones) or until golden brown and puffed.
+• Bake scones in the preheated oven for 18-20 minutes (for 3 1/2-inch scones) or until golden brown, puffed, and the centers provide a little resistance when touched gently.
+Cool completely on baking sheets.

-• After scones have cooled glaze them to your heart's content!
+• After scones have cooled, glaze them to your heart's content!
 The glaze might need a little extra whisk before application.

 Video